snake-py/practical-coding-challenges/#1 Chain of Responsebility/article.md

-# #1 Code Challenge To App - Chain of responsibility - Python
+# 1 Code Challenge - Chain Of Responsibility - Python

 <b>In my series Code Challenge, I am tackling code challenges and try to transform them into a s real world issue.
 With that Approach I can then build a small Application to illustrate the problem better.
 Checkout The Base [Repository](https://github.com/snake-py/practical-coding-challenges).</b>